UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

-In a world where football is getting more and more exposure to the world through channels such as television deals and streaming services it’s only natural that the betting markets follow.
-That doesn’t mean all the money is flowing into the traditional bookies pockets though with exchanges seeing considerable growth.
+Football is getting more and more exposure through television and streaming services it’s only natural that the betting markets follow.
 Here we look at the top 5 betting exchanges.

 |Betting Exchange Sites||Key Features||Sign-Up Link|